School Logo

 Children's early maps

-Maps children choose to make for personal reasons.
+These are maps children freely choose to make for personal reasons.
 Their maps have personal meaning, enabling them to explore their thinking about location and direction, space, position, distance and size.

-Tiyanni went to Jamaica, and pointed out Jamaica
+Jamaica, and pointed to Jamaica on the map.

 Dan (3 years, 7 months) drew a series of